fmaussion/teaching/linux_tutorial.rst

 .. image:: http://www.ee.surrey.ac.uk/Teaching/Unix/media/unix-tree.png

-When loging in we are automatically located in our personal ``home`` directory, which is aptly named:
+When loging in we are automatically located in our personal ``home`` directory, which is aptly named because:

 - we won't need to leave ``home`` during our excercises
 - we are allowed to do whatever we want in our ``home``, while we are not allowed to write, delete or change things in the other directories.